dynamicmsw/dynamic-msw/README.md

 ## Summary

-Dynamic Mock Service Worker (Dynamic MSW) serves as an extension to the Mock Service Worker (MSW),enhancing it with the capability to make request handlers dynamic by incorporating updateable parameters.
+Dynamic Mock Service Worker (Dynamic MSW) serves as an extension to the Mock Service Worker (MSW), enhancing it with the capability to make request handlers dynamic by incorporating updateable parameters.
 Moreover, it provides preloaded data that can be seamlessly updated, facilitating the testing of CRUD operations.
 Additionally, the library offers a dashboard feature, allowing you to configure